 In 1759, 4 companies of the 1st Battalion were sent once more to Lunéville to guard the King of Poland.
 The rest of the battalion was again brigaded with Piémont Infanterie.
 On April 13, the battalion took part in the Battle of Bergen where it formed part of the first line of the right wing under the command of Prince Camille de Lorraine.
 The battalion was among the infantry deployed in support behind the village of Bergen.
 It timely came to the rescue of the French infantry occupying Bergen, driving the Allies back.

 In April 1756, the 2nd Battalion was sent to Canada where it served under the Marquis de Montcalm.
 On May 12, it arrived at Québec.
 On June 10 and 11, it left Québec for Montréal.
 It was then sent to Fort Carillon (present-day Ticonderoga) to reinforce it in prevision of a British offensive.
-On November 12, it left Carillon to take its winter-quarters in the region of Montréal.
+On November 12, it left Carillon to take up its winter-quarters at Fort Chambly and along the Richelieu River.